-There are three self-guided tours that are available year-round.
-Brochures for these tours are available at the visitor center desk.
-The trails are the Petrified Forest Walk, the Ponderosa Loop Trail, and a tour of the grounds of the Hornbek Homestead.
+Four self-guided tours are available year-round.
+A trail map is available at the visitor center desk and all trails have wayside signs.
+The trails are the Petrified Forest Loop, the Ponderosa Loop Trail, the Geologic Trail and a tour of the grounds of the Hornbek Homestead.

 This one-mile trail passes massive, petrified Redwood stumps, an historic excavation site, and a geologic timeline exhibit.
 This gravel trail is relatively flat and is mostly out in the open.
 The trail begins at the end of the outdoor exhibit area which is behind the visitor center.